seanohagan/seanohagan.github.io/_pages/about.md

 I am broadly interested in probability, statistics, and analysis.

-In my free time, I enjoy snowboarding, exercising, puzzles, and spending time with friends and family.
+In my free time, I enjoy spending time with friends and family, snowboarding, exercise, and puzzles.